 left but this.

 Reading of "The Victims"

-The piece breaks into two parts: the first is a description of how the speaker and her family felt way back a few decades, and the second part jumps to what the speaker observes and thinks now.
+The piece breaks into two parts: the first is a description of how the speaker and her family felt way back a few decades when she was a child, and the second part jumps to what the speaker observes and thinks as an adult.

 First Movement: Hindsight Sometimes Less Than 20/20

 The speaker of the poem is an adult looking back at the break up of her family roughly around the time that her mother divorced her father.
 The speaker is addressing the father, telling him how glad she and the family were after the mother divorced the father.

 The speaker and her siblings were glad because she "took it // in silence, all those years."
 What she, and perhaps they, silently endured is left up to the reader to imagine, and that omission is a major flaw that leads the poem astray.